samplersvp-dotcom/jay-jullie-anne/replit.md

   - Shows "Perfect Score!" message only for 5/5, "Amazing Score!" with actual score for 4/5
   - Implemented functional state updates for reliable score tracking
   - Adjusted invitation paper dimensions: wider (max-w-5xl) and shorter (reduced padding and spacing)
-- **2025-10-25**: Complete wedding details update for Jayrald & Lianne:
+- **2025-10-25**: Complete wedding details update for Jay & Lianne:
-  - Updated couple names to Jayrald Lladones & Julie Anne Gacilo (Jayrald & Lianne)
+  - Updated couple names to Jay Lladones & Julie Anne Gacilo (Jay & Lianne)
   - Changed wedding date to December 2, 2025 at 2:00 PM
   - Updated ceremony venue to Parish of Immaculate Heart of Mary
   - Updated reception venue to Jamesville Hotel and Resort